eslager/TGIS504_Winter2023/Lab1-instructions.md

 At this point, you've basically completed the Leaflet on Mobile tutorial and your map should look something like their [complete example](https://leafletjs.com/examples/mobile/example.html) but with some custom improvements.

 ### Step 3: Giving the user feedback about the geolocation accuracy of their device
-You've made some good progress on the lab.
-Well done.
-You've been doing your development and testing on a laptop or desktop computer; now, take a moment to test out your work on your mobile device.
+So far, you've been doing your development and testing on a laptop or desktop computer; now, take a moment to test out your work on your mobile device.
 Upload your HTML, JS, and CSS files as a repository to GitHub and enable Pages for the repository.
 After your files have uploaded, visit the URL where they are hosted test things out, comparing what displays to what you see on your computer.
 In all likelihood, the radius of the circle you get with your mobile device is much smaller than the radius of the circle you get with your computer.
 This is because your mobile device has GPS, which provides much greater locational accuracy than the IP address the webpage accesses to geolocate your computer.
 The size of the circle is one form of **feedback** that our web map gives the user to understand the accuracy of their geolocation.
 But let's add a second form of feedback to make this even more clear to the user.
 We'll use conditional styling to change the color of the circle if the accuracy is above a certain level of accuracy--green if it's accurate within 100 meters and red if it's less accurate than that.

 In the function `onLocationFound` replace the line of code that reads `L.circle(e.latlng, radius).addTo(map);` with the following:
 ```javascript